-Transceiver count in the 7 series FPGAs ranges from 8 to 32 transceiver circuits in the Artix-7 and Kintex-7 families, with the Virtex-7 family providing up to 96 transceiver circuits.
+The transceiver count in the 7 series FPGAs ranges from up to 16 transceiver circuits in the Artix-7 family, up to 32 transceiver circuits in the Kintex-7 family, and up to 96 transceiver circuits in the Virtex-7 family.
 Each serial transceiver is a combined transmitter and receiver.
 The various 7 series serial transceivers use either a combination of ring oscillators and LC tank or, in the case of the GTZ, a single LC tank architecture to allow the ideal blend of flexibility and performance while enabling IP portability across the family members.
 The different 7 series family members offer different top-end data rates.
 The GTP operates up to 6.6 Gb/s, the GTX operates up to 12.5 Gb/s, the GTH operates up to 13.1 Gb/s, and the GTZ operates up to 28.05 Gb/s.
 Lower data rates can be achieved using FPGA logic-based oversampling.
-The serial transmitter and receiver are independent circuits that use an advanced PLL architecture to multiply the reference frequency input by certain programmable numbers between 4 and 25 to become the bit-serial data clock.
+The serial transmitter and receiver are independent circuits that use an advanced PLL architecture to multiply the reference frequency input by certain programmable numbers up to 100 to become the bit-serial data clock.
 Each transceiver has a large number of user-definable features and parameters.
 All of these can be defined during device configuration, and many can also be modified during operation.